1970 Pakistani general election: Background

-In 1968 Sheikh Mujibur Rahman was charged with sedition after the government of President Ayub Khan accused him for conspiring with India against the stability of Pakistan.
+In 1968 Sheikh Mujibur Rahman was charged with sedition after the government of President Ayub Khan accused him of conspiring with India against the stability of Pakistan.
 While a conspiracy between Mujib and India for East Pakistan's secession was not itself conclusively proven, it is known that Mujib and the Awami League had held secret meetings with Indian government officials in 1962 and after the 1965 war.
-This case led to an uprising in East Pakistan which consisted of a series of mass demonstrations and sporadic conflicts between the government forces and protesters.
+This case led to an uprising in East Pakistan, which consisted of a series of mass demonstrations and sporadic conflicts between the government forces and protesters.
 In West Pakistan, Zulfikar Ali Bhutto, who served as foreign minister under President Ayub Khan, resigned from his office and founded the Pakistan Peoples Party (PPP) in 1967.
 The socialist political party took up opposition to President Ayub Khan as well.

 Ayub Khan succumbed to political pressure on 26 March 1969 and handed power to the Commander-in-Chief of the Pakistan Army, General Agha Muhammad Yahya Khan.
-President Yahya Khan imposed martial law and the 1962 Constitution was abrogated.
-On 31 March 1970, President Yahya Khan announced a Legal Framework Order (LFO) which called for direct elections for a unicameral legislature.
-Many in the West feared the East wing's demand for countrywide provincial autonomy.
-The purpose of the LFO was to secure the future Constitution which would be written after the election so that it would include safeguards such as preserving Pakistan's territorial integrity and Islamic ideology.
+President Yahya Khan imposed martial law, and the 1962 Constitution was abrogated.
+On 31 March 1970, President Yahya Khan announced a Legal Framework Order (LFO) that called for direct elections for a unicameral legislature.
+Many in the west feared the east wing's demand for countrywide provincial autonomy.
+The purpose of the LFO was to secure the future constitution, which would be written after the election so that it would include safeguards such as preserving Pakistan's territorial integrity and Islamic ideology.

-The integrated province of West Pakistan formed on 22 November 1954 was abolished and four provinces were retrieved: Punjab, Sindh, Balochistan and the North-West Frontier Province.
-The principles of representation was made on the basis of population, and since East Pakistan had more people than the combined population of the four provinces of West Pakistan, the former got more than half seats in the National Assembly.
+The integrated province of West Pakistan, formed on 22 November 1954, was abolished, and four provinces were retrieved: Punjab, Sindh, Balochistan, and the North-West Frontier Province.
+The principles of representation was made on the basis of population, and since East Pakistan had more people than the combined population of the four provinces of West Pakistan, the former got more than half the seats in the National Assembly.
 Yahya Khan ignored reports that Sheikh Mujib planned to disregard the LFO and that India was increasingly interfering in East Pakistan.
 Nor did he believe that the Awami League would actually sweep the elections in East Pakistan.

-A month before the elections the Bhola cyclone struck East Pakistan.
+A month before the elections, the Bhola cyclone struck East Pakistan.
 This was the deadliest tropical cyclone in world history, killing an estimated 250,000-500,000 people.
 The government was severely criticised for its response to the disaster.

 Parties and candidates

 The general elections of 1970 are considered one of the fairest and cleanest elections in the history of Pakistan, with about twenty-four political parties taking part.
-The Awami League, a Bengali nationalist party dominated East Pakistan, while in the West the Pakistan Peoples Party, a leftist and nominally democratic socialist party, was a major power.
+The Awami League, a Bengali nationalist party, dominated East Pakistan, while in the West the Pakistan Peoples Party, a leftist and nominally democratic socialist party, was a major power.
 The Pakistani government supported the pro-Islamic parties since they were committed to strong federalism.
 The Jamaat-e-Islami suspected that the Awami League had secessionist intentions.